gcallah/work/chaps/intro.md

+## John Locke (1632-)

+John Locke's views on labor and its relation to property are well-traversed terrain.1 His arguments are by now familiar enough to most scholars that there seems little warrant for reconsidering what he says.
+The conventional account of him is as a natural law theorist who justifies the right to property through an act of labor that satisfies a moral duty of self- preservation.
+From there interpretations usually diverge along three paths: one that situates Locke among the founders of classical liberalism and extols him as a libertarian; another that criticizes him as someone who rationalizes the exploitative and inegalitarian tendencies of market economies; and a final one that regards his arguments as dated and of little contemporary relevance.
+Which of the three paths is taken usually reflects the predilections of a given scholar as much as it does anything concerning Locke, and often involves arguments that exhibit notable partiality.
+Yet, while there may be no way to adjudicate definitively the various takes on Locke's views – nor enforce strictures that his arguments be recounted impartially – it does remain possible to survey what he says and why it has proven provocative.
+For despite the apparent familiarity of his work, Ferrell contends that there are nuances to Locke's position that are worth reexamination.

 ## Adam Smith (1723-1790)

 Adam Smith was a Scottish thinker, professor of Moral Philosophy at the University of Glasgow, a custom officer, and